boldbi/boldbi-kubernetes/docs/FAQ/how-to-manually-configure-ssl-using-cert-manger-in-bold-bi-kubernetes-deployment.md

 # How to Manually Configure SSL Using Cert Manager in Bold BI Kubernetes Deployment

-This section describe how to manually configure ssl using cert manager on kubernetes.
+This section describe how to manually configure ssl using cert manager on Kubernetes.
 Currently we have provided support for Nginx and Istio as Load Balancers in Bold BI.
 Please refer the below links for configure ssl based on your load balancer.

 * [Configure SSL in Bold BI Kubernetes Deployment with Nginx Using Cert Manager](#configure-ssl-in-bold-bi-kubernetes-deployment-with-nginx-using-cert-manager)